federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 roslaunch my_robot world.launch
 ```

 This will launch the Gazebo world, the robot at coordinates (x=0, y=0, z=0), and the RViz visualization widget.
-To setup RViz, click on "File" > "Open Config (Ctrl+O)" and locate `my_robot_config.rviz` (inside `my_robot` directory): a camera view, the robot, and a lidar point cloud view will appear on the screen.
-Also, for each camera image received the `ball_chaser` node will now start to publish velocities to the robot's wheel (check the output on the second terminal).
+To setup RViz, click on "File" > "Open Config (Ctrl+O)" and locate `my_robot_config.rviz` (inside `my_robot` directory): a camera view, the robot, and a lidar point cloud scan will appear on the screen.
+Also, for each camera image received the `ball_chaser` node will now start publishing velocities to the robot's wheels (check the output on the second terminal).

 ### Fourth Terminal